shakacode/sass-resources-loader/CONTRIBUTING.md

 To create a build run:

 ```
-npm run prerelease
+yarn run prerelease
 ```

-It will do the same things as `npm start`, but without activating watchers.
+It will do the same things as `yarn start`, but without activating watchers.

 ### Linting and Testing
 To lint your code run:

 ```
-npm run lint
+yarn run lint
 ```

-Shame on us, but we don't have any tests here yet.
-We will be happy, if you can give us a hand with it.

 ## Example
 `sass-resources-loader` comes with [example](example) to demonstrate how to implement it.